How to Install Docker on Windows 10?

 Docker is an open-source project that makes it possible to build, run, manage, and distribute far more apps.
 Also, Docker makes it easy to create containers and container-based apps.

-Originally built for Linux, but now Docker runs on Windows and macOS as well.
+Originally built for Linux, now Docker runs on Windows and macOS as well.
 Before heading towards understanding how Docker works, let’s first know the required components you would use to create containerized applications in Docker.

-As evident in this picture, every app runs on separate containers and has its own set of dependencies & libraries.
+As evident in this picture, every app runs on separate containers and has its own set of dependencies and libraries.
 With this, developers can easily build apps without the fear of interfering with one another.

 Components Installed with Docker